+Arab-Israeli Ismail

+Alkrenawi and his

+family members

-Arab-Israeli Ismail Alkrenawi and his family members evacuated over 30 people from the Nova Music Festival site during the massacre.
+evacuated over 30

+people from the Nova

-Oz Davidian, a farmer in southern Israel, made ~20 trips to and from the Nova Music Festival evacuating over 100 young people under fire.
+Music Festival site

+during the massacre.

 Off-duty soldier Staff Sgt.
 Aner Shapira, 22, attended the Nova Music Festival and hid, along with ~30 other young people, in a nearby shelter.
 HAMAS terrorists found them, fired guns at the shelter, and threw 8 grenades inside.
 Shapira, standing at the entrance, threw the first 7 grenades back outside the shelter.
 The 8th grenade killed him.